pashmaklang/pashmak/README.md

 hello parsa
 ```

-after print `what is your name? ` program waits for a input, and when you type some thing and press enter, program says `hello <your-input>`
+after print `what is your name? ` program waits for input, and when you type something and press enter, program prints `hello <your-input>`

-for example in here i entered `parsa` as input and program says `hello parsa`
+for example here I entered `parsa` as input and program printed `hello parsa`

-we can get input from user like this example
+we can get input from user like above example

 also look at this example: